 Where there is non-conformance or breach of this policy, the General Manager is to be informed and remedial action is to be taken as part of the continuous improvement process.

-The Housing Choices Australia vision is for all people to be affordably housed in neighbourhoods that support life opportunities.
+Housing Choices’ vision is for all people to be affordably housed in neighbourhoods that support life opportunities.
 We offer a range of housing products and the Allocations and Community Lettings Initiative Policy reflects the requirements for applicants to access these products.

 Supported and transitional housing

 Transitional housing programs require residents to be actively engaged in the search for long term accommodation.
-An exit plan is mutually agreed between Housing Choices Australia, the resident and the support provider.
+An exit plan is mutually agreed between Housing Choices, the resident and the support provider.

 Affordable housing products are targeted to applicants on low to moderate income where rents are capped at 75% of market rent.
 The Affordable Housing products delivered via the National Rental Affordability Scheme (NRAS) is a partnership arrangement with the Department of Social Services (DSS) to invest in affordable rental housing.
 For further information on NRAS visit the DSS website.